Mehmet-Emre-Topdal/card-render-app/README.md

 # card-render-app
-a small app to render a card with data came from another form component.
+a small React app to render a card with data came from another form component.
 I created it to practice react basics

 Netlify: https://card-render-app.netlify.app/